FlowPure: Continuous Normalizing Flows for Adversarial Purification: Preliminaries Related Work

 \textbf{Denoising purification.} DiffPure~\cite{diffpure} and ADP~\cite{yoon2021adversarialpurificationscorebasedgenerative} inject noise into adversarial samples and then use a diffusion model to remove it.
 The rationale behind these approaches is that, as more noise is introduced to samples, the distribution of diffused adversarial examples increasingly resembles that of diffused clean data and, as such, denoising is likely to recover a clean data sample.
 However, noise injection often disrupts semantically meaningful information, resulting in a drop in standard accuracy.

-\textbf{Guided purification.} With the objective of addressing the limitations of standard denoising, GDMP~\cite{wang2022guided} incorporates guidance on adversarial examples, ensuring that purified samples remain close to the originals, while still mitigating adversarial perturbations.
+\textbf{Guided purification.} With the objective of addressing the limitations of standard denoising, GDMP~\cite{wang2022guided} incorporates guidance, ensuring that purified samples remain close to the original input, while still mitigating adversarial perturbations.

 \textbf{Likelihood maximization.} Likelihood maximization techniques, such as ScoreOpt~\cite{zhang2023scoreopt} and LM~\cite{chen2024RDC}, leverage the fact that diffusion models approximate the score of the data distribution.
 These methods purify adversarial examples by maximizing their likelihood under the learned data distribution.